viriat0/polis-whitepaper/EN_Polis_Cryptocurrency_Whitepaper.md

 ### 2.2.
 The Community Team

 The community of Polis, has been developing spontaneously, with an impressive growth in the number of "fans" in a short time.
-Because of the characteristics of the essence of this currency, decentralized and democratic government that wants to achieve a substantial change in the lives of the most in need in the world, a collaborative work environment has been possible, where each member has contributed to the same community, with their time, their will, in a generous way to contribute to the common good.
+Because of the characteristics of the essence of this currency, decentralized and democratic governance that wants to achieve a substantial change in the lives of the most in need in the world, a collaborative work environment has been possible, where each member has contributed to the same community, with their time, their will, in a generous way to contribute to the common good.
 A concrete example is the roadmap, which has been retouched and enriched by several of the members and not exclusively by the developers.
 This generates value and confidence; definitely, Polis wants to be: a collaborative value-added platform in continuous development, that adds and exponentially multiplies Polis' own value.

 ### 2.3.
 Quick start distribution